wmhilton-stoplight/platform-docs/docs/2.-governance/e.style-guides.md

 Rulesets can just be defined as a file in a repository, but that will lead to every API having their own different rules, which somewhat defeats the purpose.

-One approach is to publish your ruleset to a publicly available URL, then folks can extend it in their repo:
+One approach is to publish your ruleset to a publicly available URL which folks can then extend in their repo:

 ```yaml
 extends: https://example.com/api/spectral.yaml